 Are you a market maker?
-Whether you want to buy a car, groceries, stocks or Bullish Bears swag, you need two parties.
-A seller of the goods and a buyer of the goods, which in this case is you.
-You also need a sale location: the grocery store for groceries, car dealership for cars, and the website for Bullish Bears swag.
+Whether you want to buy a car, groceries, stocks, or Bullish Bears swag, you need two parties—a seller of the goods and a buyer of the goods, which in this case is you.
+You also need a sale location: the grocery store for groceries, a car dealership for cars, and the website for Bullish Bears swag.

-To add further complexity, the buyer naturally wants to pay the least price, and the seller wants to get the best possible price for their product.
-Predictably, we end up having a spread in what both want for payment.
+To add further complexity, the buyer naturally wants to pay the lowest price, and the seller wants the best price for their product.
+Predictably, we have a spread in what both want for payment.

 Table of Contents